DigitalInterruption/research/_posts/2020-09-10-giggle-laughable-security.md

 At this point the red flags became a little more crimson.
 Firstly, I was asked to submit my phone number so that a verification code could be sent to my mobile.
 Then I was asked to allow the app to access my camera so that a selfie of me could be submitted to verify I was female.
 This verification, apparently, is done using AI.
 From previous work done on this, we know this can often be notorious for mischaracterising and therefore excluding certain racial groups, some trans women and some masculine looking women.

-The app assured me that my verification picture would not be stored so not to worry about what I looked like, so my gargoylesq visage was submitted (I’ll get to the later) and I was duly approved to enter the most confusing online experience of my life.
+The app assured me that my verification picture would not be stored so not to worry about what I looked like, so my gargoylesq visage was submitted (I’ll get to the later) and I was duly approved to enter the app.

-I went to set up my profile to see what information was publicly available about me, even if only in the app, to find there wasn't one and I had to set up multiple profiles or ‘giggles’ to start a tinder like experience on each specific subject I was interested in (I chose menopause, body image, hiking and wine tasting).
-I went to find these profiles, but the UX was so confusing it looked like they had disappeared.
+I went to set up my profile to see what information was publicly available about me, even if only in the app, to find there wasn't one and I had to set up multiple profiles or ‘giggles’ to start a tinder like experience on each specific subject I was interested in (I chose menopause, body image, hiking and wine tasting), that range from socialising and hobbies to more high risk areas such as abuse and sex work.

 As I was curious how secure my data was, and as we are currently working on improvements to [REX](https://rex.digitalinterruption.com/) (and thought they’d maybe like a [free license](https://www.digitalinterruption.com/100-free-rex-licences)), we decided to dig a little deeper.